 Why is it important to know if a species is endangered?
 If people know, they can take action.
 They can pass laws to stop hunting.
 They may stop people from destroying important habitats.
 Some species have survived because humans helped.

-The brown pelican (Pelecanus occidentalis) is a good example.
+The brown pelican is a good example.
 This seabird lives on the coasts of North and South America.
-In 1970, there were only 10,000 left.
-It was listed as vulnerable.
+In 1970, it was listed as endangered.

 People took action.
 They raised baby pelicans and released them into the wild.
 They banned chemicals that harmed the birds.
 The number of brown pelicans climbed.
 Today, it is safe from extinction.